OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX5/EX5.md

 ## Input
-The input for this exercise is a single text file: a semantically valid Posiedon program without class methods.
+The input for this exercise is a single text file: a semantically valid Posiedon program.

 ## Output
-The output of this exercise is a single human readable (\*.ll) bitcode file according to the standard of LLVM `6.0.0`.
+The output of this exercise is a single MIPS file that conforms to the specification of SPIM `8.0`.

 ## Submission Guidelines
-The skeleton code for this exercise resides (as usual) in subdirectory EX4 of the course repository.
-COMPILATION/EX4 should contain a makefile building your source files to a runnable jar file called COMPILER (note the lack of the .jar suffix).
+The skeleton code for this exercise resides (as usual) in subdirectory EX5 of the course repository.
+COMPILATION/EX5 should contain a makefile building your source files to a runnable jar file called COMPILER (note the lack of the .jar suffix).
 Feel free to use the makefile supplied in the course repository, or write a new one if you want to.
 Before you submit, make sure that your exercise